maelfabien/maelfabien.github.io/_pages/paper.md

 <body>

 I read a lot of papers to stay up to date on the latest trends in ML and DL.
-I've noticed that quite often, the papers might be too long
+I've noticed that quite often, the papers might be too long or too complex for the needs of the industry and other practical applications.
+In this section, I'm picking some papers, and trying to explain them by also providing some code, explanations (to the extent of my understanding), and eventually some implementations.

+I'll try to cover papers linked to Statistics, Machine Learning, Deep Learning which have some potential practical implementations.

 <div class="row">